Special Educational Needs (SEN)

 Dyslexia-friendly classroom practices are reflected throughout the school.
 Staff are supported to ensure they are meeting the needs of dyslexic children and we seek the advice of the Educational Psychology Service where appropriate.
 You can read more about dyslexia by visiting the British Dyslexia Association and you can read their latest newsletter by clicking here.
 Other websites that might prove useful are Kent West Dyslexia Association and Dyslexia Action.

 Dyslexia Provision Map

-We are able to offer free screening for pupils in Year 3 and above via Selling School, where we have a trained screener Mrs Sheila Johnson.
 Irlen Syndrome is a specific type of perceptual problem that affects the way the brain processes visual information.
 It is not an optical problem.
 For those with Irlen Syndrome, the brain is unable to process full spectral light.
-This can results in a range of distortions in the environment, a range of distortions on the printed page or physical and behavioural symptoms.
-To arrange screening please contact Mrs Metcalfe on 01227 700260 or via email firstname.lastname@example.org .
+This can result in a range of distortions in the environment, a range of distortions on the printed page or physical and behavioural symptoms.

 Every child has access to Quality First Teaching through which differentiation (matching teaching and learning to the relevant needs and abilities of pupils) will ensure that all pupils have access to a relevant and appropriate curriculum.
 This may take the form of extension (providing challenges which go more deeply into a topic) or enrichment (providing other activities which run alongside the normal curriculum and go more broadly into specific areas of study).
 Teachers use a range of flexible learning and teaching strategies to keep the most able children interested and provide them with challenge, such as higher order thinking skills, questioning, problem solving and independent learning.
 This is supported by individual target setting and appropriate grouping arrangements.